200-10: Nikita Jevpalovs played for SK Riga’s U18 team in Latvia. In 19 games he scored 34 goals with 37 assists and 10 penalty minutes.

 2012-13: Jevpalovs headed back to Canada to play for the QMJHL’s Blainville-Boisbriand Armada and was an assistant captain for Latvia at the 2013 World Junior Championship.
 Skating on one of the QMJHL’s top teams he scored 18 goals with 21 assists and was +26 with 36 penalty minutes in 60 games.
 The Armada reached the QMJHL finals against eventual Memorial Cup champion Halifax.
 Jevpalovs scored 3 goals with 5 assists and was +2 with 2 penalty minutes in 15 playoff games.
 He scored 2 goals with 1 assist and was -8 with 8 penalty minutes in six games as Latvia finished last in the 2013 WJC.

 2013-14: Jevpalovs returned to the Armada for his second QMJHL season and was an assistant captain for Latvia’s silver medal-winning U20 team at the 2013 Division 1A World Junior Championship.
 He was Blainville-Boisbriand’s fourth-leading scorer during the regular season with 28 goals and 26 assists and was -3 with 32 penalty minutes in 61 games.
-Jevpalovs scored 4 goals with 5 assists and was -1 with 4 penalty minutes in five games for Latvia.
-Jevpalovs was ranked 152nd amongst North American skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+The Armada finished second in the West Division to QMJHL champion Val-d’Or and reached the playoff semifinals.
+Jevpalovs scored 10 goals with 6 assists and was -1 with 8 penalty minutes in 20 playoff games.
+He scored 4 goals with 5 assists and was -1 with 4 penalty minutes in five games for Latvia at the D1A WJC.
+Jevpalovs was ranked 159th amongst North American skaters in the Central Scouting final rankings prior to the 2014 NHL Draft but was not selected.